hongtaoh/hongtaoh.github.io/content/en/blog/2021-06-17-effective.md

 2. A social environment that encourages and supports the development of your professional skills is of paramount importance.
 "The key is to be *accountable* to other people."

-  >Access to a social environment which encouages and supports the development of research skills and research excellence can make an enoumous difference to all aspect of one's research, including self-discipline.
+  >Access to a social environment which encourages and supports the development of research skills and research excellence can make an enormous difference to all aspects of one's research, including self-discipline.

 3. Be honest to and about yourself.
 Know what you are doing.
 For example, track your time to see how much time you are spending on research and other important stuff in the midst of checking emails, talking to friends through social media, and aimlessly surfing the internet.

-     This is my (Hongtao's) personal opinion: when you set a rule, and you break it, be honest to yourself, be accountable, and punish yourself.
+     This is my (Hongtao) personal opinion: when you set a rule, and you break it, be honest to yourself, be accountable, and punish yourself.

 ## 2. Self-development and creative process